RicoSuter/DNT/README.md

 ### switch-to-projects

+Switches from NuGet package references to local project references for refactorings, debugging, etc.

 This is [NuGetReferenceSwitcher](https://github.com/RSuter/NuGetReferenceSwitcher) for .NET Core/Standard.
 Idea: https://github.com/rsuter/NuGetReferenceSwitcher/wiki/Guide

 Create `njs-switch.dnt` file and specify the solution to look for projects, and the NuGet packages to replace with actual projects: